itsbumble/itsbumble/README.md

 # **🐝 Hello, I'm bumble.**

-I'm a polish girl who codes some things occasionally, or something.
+I'm a person.
+That is all you need to know.

 Location - United States \
 Pronouns - she/they \